Tony Law: Career

-Tony's comedy career began with him winning the New Act competition at Glastonbury Festival in 1995.
+Law's comedy career began with him winning the New Act competition at Glastonbury Festival in 1995.

 A lot of Law's earlier material featured tales of his time-travelling exploits in the company of his sausage dog, Cartridge Davison.
 Cartridge is the eponymous "Dog Of Time" from his Edinburgh show of the same name, and has appeared with Law on ITV's Comedy Cuts TV show.

 In 2002 he was a regular panellist on the Channel 4 comedy quiz show Does Doug Know?.
 He also appeared in a series of television adverts for Gala Bingo and has had TV exposure on Edinburgh & Beyond and Comedy Cuts.
 Law's first comedy tour was in 2009 and in 2010 he was a support act for Stewart Lee.

 Law performed on Russell Howard's Good News in April 2011 as part of one of the extended episodes called Russell Howard's Good News Extra.
 On 17 October 2011, he also appeared on the satirical music-based panel game Never Mind the Buzzcocks.

-In 2011–2012, he toured his comedy show Tony Law: Go Mr Tony Go!.
-In August 2012, Tony returned to the Edinburgh Fringe to perform his new show, Tony Law: Maximum Nonsense.
+In 2011–2012, Law toured his comedy show Tony Law: Go Mr Tony Go!.
+In August 2012, he returned to the Edinburgh Fringe to perform his new show, Tony Law: Maximum Nonsense.
 The show was nominated for best comedy show at the Edinburgh Comedy Awards.

 He appeared on the BBC One show Have I Got News for You, a satire panel show, on 2 November 2012, hosted by Jeremy Clarkson.
 In November 2012 he appeared on 8 Out of 10 Cats, and returned to that show on 8 February 2013.
 In February–March 2013 he appeared in Comedy Central UK's The Alternative Comedy Experience.

-Tony has performed in podcasts including Do the Right Thing and Why Is Your Bottom So Dirty.
+Law has performed in podcasts including Do the Right Thing and Why Is Your Bottom So Dirty.
 He also has his own podcast series The Tony Law Tapes.

-In 2017 Tony worked with Adam Larter to create an experimental comedy opera on ice at the Alexandra Palace called 'Battle for Icetopia' The show won the Chortle Award for Event of the Year.
+In 2017 Law worked with Adam Larter to create an experimental comedy opera on ice at the Alexandra Palace called 'Battle for Icetopia' The show won the Chortle Award for Event of the Year.